Some grocery weeks are normal. Others are clearly tighter.

 FAQ

-Should I buy in bulk during a tight week?
+Should I buy in bulk?

-Is a very cheap grocery week realistic for families?
+Is this realistic for families?

 Conclusion